 Figure 41.
-Erase Suspend Instruction Sequence
+Program/Erase Suspend Instruction Sequence

-7.4.8 Erase Resume (7AH)
+7.4.8 Program/Erase Resume (7AH)

-The Erase Resume instruction "7Ah" must be written to resume the Sector or Block Erase operation after an Erase Suspend.
+The Program/Erase Resume instruction "7Ah" must be written to resume the Sector or Block Erase operation or the Page Program operation after a Program/Erase Suspend.
 The Resume instruction "7AH" will be accepted by the device only if the SUS bit in the Status Register equals to 1 and the WIP bit equals to 0.

-After the Resume instruction is issued the SUS bit will be cleared from 1 to 0 immediately, the WIP bit will be set from 0 to 1 within 200 ns and the Sector or Block will complete the erase operation.
+After the Resume instruction is issued the SUS bit will be cleared from 1 to 0 immediately, the WIP bit will be set from 0 to 1 within 200 ns and the Sector or Block will complete the erase operation or the page will complete the program operation.
 If the SUS bit equals to 0 or the WIP bit equals to 1, the Resume instruction "7Ah" will be ignored by the device.
-The Erase Resume instruction sequence is shown in Figure 42.
+The Program/Erase Resume instruction sequence is shown in Figure 42.